Content Map Terms

 Blood samples from a vein in your arm may be taken before the bone marrow biopsy.
 In rare cases, you may be given a blood product (clotting factor or platelets) into a vein (IV) in your arm to prevent bleeding after the biopsy.

 Adults usually have a sample of bone marrow fluid taken from the back of the pelvic bone.
-In rare cases a fluid sample is removed from the breastbone (sternum) or from the front of the pelvic bone.
+In rare cases a fluid sample is removed from the front of the pelvic bone.
 Babies and young children may have the sample taken from the front of the lower leg bone, just below the knee.
 A bone marrow biopsy is only taken from the pelvic bone.

 You may be given a sedative to help you relax.
 You will lie either on your side or face down on your belly for the biopsy.
 It is important that you lie still in that position during the biopsy.